Bellow Pump Connector

 - Design Conditions: full vacuum to 150 and 300 psig at 500°F

 - Compact design with maximum flexibility and extended life

-Standard configurations include integral full thrust limit rods to react the full pressure thrust or compression for vacuum conditions.
-This rugged product is designed for the most demanding industrial applications, or the maximum reliability for HVAC installations.
+Standard configurations include limit rods to react the pressure thrust or compression for vacuum conditions.
+Limit rods with flow liners help with the most difficult applications.
 Standard configurations are available from inventory.
 Consult the factory for non-standard designs involving special materials or design conditions.

 Flow liners or internal sleeves are optional features on standard Bellows Pump Connectors.
-Their purpose is to: minimize pressure loss, prevent bellows resonance in turbulent flow, prevent erosion of the bellows if the media contain abrasive material or to prevent direct impingement of high temperature flow on the bellows.
+Internal sleeves have several purposes.
+Firstly is to minimize pressure loss.
+Next is to prevent bellows resonance in turbulent flow.
+Also prevent erosion of the bellows.
+Furthermore to prevent direct impingement of high temperature flow on the bellows.

-In this paragraph, I am going to talk about some of the EJMA has guidelines.
-Firstly flow liners are recommended for gas flow with velocities exceeding 4 ft./sec. per inch of diameter through 6” NPS, and 25 ft./sec. for sizes larger than 6” NPS.
-Secondly for liquid flow, liners are recommended for velocities exceeding 2 ft./sec. per inch of diameter through 6” NPS, and over 10 ft./sec. for sizes over 6” NPS.
-Then if extremely turbulent flow conditions exist, the actual flow velocity should be multiplied by 4 to use these criteria.
+In this paragraph, I am going to talk about some of the EJMA has guidelines for bellows pump connectors and flow liners.
+Firstly flow liners are recommended for gas flow.
+Secondly liners are recommended for liquid flow.
 Next liners are designed for unidirectional flow, and flow conditions normally experienced in industrial and HVAC applications.
 Finally, for conditions involving bi-directional flow, high velocities, abrasive materials or extreme turbulence, consult the factory.